The AAUP's research program promotes the economic security of the profession through advanced research on higher

 Custom Data Reports for AAUP Chapters

 Active AAUP chapters may request custom reports on full-time faculty compensation, institutional staffing (instructional and non-instructional), gender equity, and institutional finances.
 There are two basic report formats: institutional profiles, which provide data for a single institution over time, and peer comparisons, which provide the most recent data available for a set of institutions.
-Click on this link to order custom reports online; the form is in Excel 2007 and includes complete instructions and pricing.
+Order or inquire about data reports here.

 Contact the Research Program

 If you have a question about the faculty compensation survey please contact firstname.lastname@example.org.

 For research inquiries not related to the compensation survey please contact email@example.com.